Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “It is not your place to question our lord’s payment,” the first voice replied.
 “Begone, unless you have other business here.”

 The Uni muttered under his breath and began to refit himself to his harness, but by that time Terra was in motion again.
 Below her, two feet padded across the ground.
-Suddenly, the air became warmer and the smells different, more lived-in than left to nature.
+The air became warmer and the smells different, more lived-in than left to nature.
 Orange firelight began to gleam through the sack’s weave.
 Far behind them, Terra heard a deep, hollow sound like the grinding of giant bones, and realised they were going steadily down.

 Voices echoed from all around, snarling tones that laughed hoarsely, hummed snatches of low-pitched songs, or spoke in gravelly mutters.
 “Suhel!” someone called out.
 “You didn’t tell me you’d be hunting tonight!
 What loot have you got there, eh?”